datastaxdevs/workshop-nosqlbench/README.md

 This part is about how workloads are defined.

 > **Tip**: feel free to interrupt the previous benchmark, if it still runs,
-> with Ctrl-C. We won't need it anymore.
+> with Ctrl-C. You won't need it anymore.

 ### Inspect "cql-keyvalue"

-We can ask NoSQLBench to dump to a file the `yaml` defining the workload we just ran:
+Ask NoSQLBench to dump to a file the `yaml` defining the workload you just ran:

 ```bash
     nb --copy cql-keyvalue